orangeandoliveco/orangeandoliveco.in/README.md

 ## 🪄 How to update the website

-If you only manage the bakery menu and product details:
+The menu data is stored in a Google Sheet, and the images are stored in a Google Drive.

+To update the site, you can follow these steps:

 1. **Open the Google Sheet**

-   Update item names, descriptions, categories, prices, or images as needed.
+   - Update item names, descriptions, categories, prices, or images as needed.
-   - Make sure the `show` column is set to “Yes” for items that should appear on the website.
+   - Make sure the `show` column is set to "y" for items that should appear on the website.
-   - Each item’s image must have a valid **Google Drive file ID**.
+   - Each item must also have an "image" name filled in, for it to appear on the website.

 2. **Save your changes**

    No need to export or upload anything manually.
+The site will be updated automatically in about two hours.
+If you need a faster update, you can manually trigger a build.

 3. **Trigger a site update**
-   - Go to the **GitHub Actions** tab of this repository.
+   - Go to the [**GitHub Actions** tab](https://github.com/orangeandoliveco/orangeandoliveco.in/actions/workflows/build.yml) of this repository.
    - Select **“Deploy to GitHub Pages”** → **Run workflow**.
    - Wait for it to finish (typically a couple of minutes).
    - Once it completes, the updated website will be live at: